TiJWang/swarm-emotions/README.md

-This is the final verison of code for dissertation Swarm Emotions. analysis.ipynb contains all analysis of result. general folder is where the RL model locates, also it is the model used in the experiemnt.
+This is the final version of the code for the dissertation Swarm Emotions.

+analysis.ipynb contains all analyses of results.

+general folder is where the RL model is located, also it is the model used in the experiment.